Linux touch Command Tutorial for Beginners (6 Examples)

 change the times of the file associated with standard output.

-1. How to change access/modification time using touch command
+1. How to change access/modification time using the touch command

 Here's how you can use the touch command to change the file's access and modification times: